mpalmer/jekyll-static-comments/README.md

 anything you want them to be.

 The fields in your YAML file will be mapped to fields in a Comment object.
-There is a new `post.comments` field, which contains a list of the Comment objects for each post.
+There is a new `page.comments` field, which contains a list of the Comment objects for each post.
 Iterating through a post and printing the comments is as simple as:

-    {% for c in post.comments %}
+    {% for c in page.comments %}
       <a href="{{c.link}}">{{c.nick}}</a>
       <p>
         {{c.content}}